arjungulzzz/ErrorAnalysis/README.md

 1. Add the keys of the parent groups to the `filters` object.
 2. Send an **empty** `groupBy` array (`[]`).
 3. The `pagination` sent in this request **should be applied** by the backend, as it now applies to the list of individual logs being fetched.
-4. The `chartBucket` parameter is not relevant here and will not be sent.
+4. The `chartBucket` and `chartBreakdownFields` parameters are not relevant here and will not be sent.

 **Example Drill-Down Request:** This request fetches page 1 of logs where `host_name` is `'server-alpha-01'` and `error_number` is `'500'`.